edemaine/meteor-solid/README.md

 the set of compiled files consists of those matching `match` minus those matching `ignore`.

+Any files not passed through the SolidJS compiler are processed in the standard Meteor way, which is to enable React.

 ### `verbose` (default: false)

 It can be hard to tell whether your configuration is applying the compiler